 I am in my head a lot.
 As an observant and quiet person, my mind and my mouth are constantly at war with each other.
-I want to say things and speak up or engage with folks, and I usually have to force myself to do so.
+I want to say things and speak up or engage with folks, and at times I have to force myself to do so.
 I like talking with people and there is a fun challenge in being social and striking up conversations with strangers.
 And if I don't say something I will think about the fact that I didn't, later.
 Although, I do speak up more than I like to give myself credit for, I'm hard on myself, I was just soft on myself.

-I don't think I'm that obsessed with myself, I do obsess about things though, especially when I am alone, and in bed, when I am trying to sleep.
-I am sensitive and blow these things up in my own mind, creating stories to play out inside of there to distract me from being productive.
+I don't think I'm that obsessed with myself, but I do obsess about things, especially when I am alone, and in bed, when I am trying to sleep.
+I am sensitive and blow these things up in my own mind, creating stories to play out that distract me from being productive.

 I can stay awake late at night and think people are no longer interested in me.
 Or that some of my prior engagements with them have left them disliking me.
-This makes me seem quite insecure, and I don't want people to think I am insecure.
+This makes me feel insecure, and I don't want people to think I am insecure.
 I'm sharing this in hopes that it helps me to get it out, and to share it on others behalf if they are having similar or relatable thoughts and feelings.
 I am researching a lot about many other things, and feel the urge to express what I've digested in some way.

 In searching through a lot of self improvement videos, I stumbled upon a Ted talk...
-The Dark Side of Self Improvement
+The Dark Side of Self Improvement.

-I am guilty of always looking for something new to fix myself, and not being okay with where I am at in my life.
+I am guilty of always looking for some new thing to fix myself, and not being okay with where I am at in my life.
 It is a practice of being okay with what is and what is not, and knowing that you have room to grow if you haven't reached your goal or result.
-Although I do vouche for self development, it has obviously changed my life for the better, I can see how people it can turn into a nonstop, endless race to constantly improve.
+Although I do vouch for self development, it has obviously changed my life for the better, I can see how it can turn into a nonstop, endless challenge to constantly improve.

-So in conclusion, I have negative thoughts of not being good enough, and that is the crux of most modern humans in making new relationships.
+So in conclusion, I have negative thoughts of not being good enough, and that is the crux of most modern humans in life and making new relationships.
 I am good enough, I have a lot of value, and so do you.